Special BNC régime: how does it work in 2026?

 Other obligations to know#

-- Compliant invoicing: your invoices must comply with the mandatory information, regardless of your plan.
+- Compliant invoicing: your invoices must carry the mandatory particulars, whatever your regime.

 Frequent errors to avoid in the special BNC régime#

-Here are the most common pitfalls that we observe in the office:
+Here are the most common pitfalls under the special BNC regime:

 2. Confusing receipts collected and invoices issued The micro-BNC operates in cash accounting.
 You must declare the amounts actually collected during the year, not the invoices you issued.